 Relevant professional development should relate to either:

-• the Practice of Agrology as defined under the Professional Governance Act
+• the Practice of Agrology as defined under the Professional Governance Act; or

 • special knowledge areas relating to the performance of professional activities